nhsengland/NHSSynth/README.md

 #### Python API

 Alternatively, you may want to import parts of the package into your own project or notebook.
-There is a minimum working example of this [in the auxiliary folder](auxiliary/mwe.ipynb).
+There is an optimized minimum working example [in the auxiliary folder](auxiliary/mwe_optimized.ipynb) demonstrating the latest fidelity improvements.
 You can learn more about the API and structure of the package and its modules in the docs to reuse components as you see fit.

 ### Package Structure